koksyn/koksyn.github.io/_drafts/what-does-blockchain-developer-really-do.md

 (which you probably are comfortable with).
 Another advantage might be a growing number (over time) of companies, whose want to build apps on blockchain and will look for Blockchain Developers.

-### 2. Building blockchain internally (core, foundations, deep layers)
+### 2. Building blockchain internally (core, foundations, science/tech-oriented)

-Blockchain Engineer touch more deep and technical aspect od distributed ledger.
+Blockchain Engineer touches more deep and technical aspect of distributed ledger.
 He will focus on low-level server programming, building libraries, tools, platforms, whose will interpret the smart contracts code and allow to run it, expand it, and so on.

 Gaining experience in this specialization will be harder to reach, but it will possibly give you much more satisfaction than just writing a Smart Contracts.
 If you're really interested in cryptography and blockchain internals, the difficult and complex problems fascinates you, you want to beat them to create a completely new possibilities, where probably nobody has been before -> this path is for you.

-### Fullstack Blockchain?
+### "Fullstack" Blockchain?
 All-in-one?

 I saw also variations of those two paths in small amount of job offers, whose have wider spectrum of responsibilities, where someone creates some tools for internal blockchain and write Smart Contracts for applications as well.